uselagoon/lagoon/docs/docker-images/commons.md

 The [Lagoon `commons` Docker image](https://github.com/uselagoon/lagoon-images/tree/main/images/commons).
 Based on [the official Alpine images](https://hub.docker.com/_/alpine/).

-This image has no functionality itself, but is instead a base image, intended to be extended and utilised to build other images.
+This image has no functionality itself, but is instead a base image, intended to be extended and utilized to build other images.
 All the alpine-based images in Lagoon inherit components from commons.

 ## Included tooling